Floyd Cummings

-Floyd "Jumbo" Cummings (born 20 December 1949) is an American former professional boxer best known for his fight with Joe Frazier.
+Floyd "Jumbo" Cummings (born 20 December 1949) is an American former professional boxer best known for being the final opponent of Joe Frazier.
+In an interview with Sky, Frank Bruno described Cummings as the hardest hitting opponent he had ever faced even more powerful than Heavyweight Champions Mike Tyson, Lennox Lewis, Tim Witherspoon and James Smith.

 Cummings served 12 years in prison for murder in the Stateville Correctional Center, Illinois, and upon his release started boxing professionally, making his debut in March 1979 at the age of 29.

 He was a fringe contender in the heavyweight division in the early 1980s, fighting such opponents as Tim Witherspoon, Renaldo Snipes, and Mitch Green, losing decisions against all three.
 In his last fight, Cummings was stopped by Frank Bruno.
 Though Bruno was somewhat fortunate to survive a right hand blow on the bell of round one that left him severely dazed and on the back foot till late in the second, from which Bruno had to be helped to his corner by Terry Lawless.

-He is notable for having been the final opponent of former heavyweight champion Joe Frazier, when Frazier made a brief comeback in 1981; the fight was scored a draw.
+He fought Joe Frazier in 1981, in what was to be a one-off comeback fight; the fight ended in a controversial draw, with Cummings badly hurting Frazier with heavy hits that caused Frazier's mouth to bleed and left eye to swell.
 Cummings ended his career with a record of 15 wins, six losses, and one draw.

 In 2002, Cummings was sentenced to life imprisonment for armed robbery.

 In August 2016, Cummings was released from prison.